SAINT PETER IN CHAIN - SAN PIETRO IN VINCOLI

 gave to Moses.
 In fact he does not have a classical expression,

-thoughts, entitled "The Moses of Michelangelo".
+thoughts, entitled "The Moses of Michelangelo". |

-His conclusion is that Moses has the very serious and grim expression
+He concluded that Moses has the very serious and grim expression

 of the Law, and he found his people worshipping the Golden Calf.